-One in four of us will experience mental health issues at some point in our lives, and although everyone will experience periods of stress and grief, some symptoms may last longer and develop into mental illnesses, rather than emotional reactions to everyday events.
+One in four of us will experience mental health issues at some point in our lives, whether that be short periods of stress & grief, or long term mental illnesses.

-If these symptoms become severe enough to interfere with someone’s ability to function, they may have a significant psychological or mental illness, such as anxiety or depression.
-This can cause devastating knock-on effects for the individual and their friends & family.
+If these mental health issues become severe enough to interfere with your ability to function, you may have a significant psychological or mental illness, such as anxiety or depression.

 If you are suffering with your mental health, you can find a range of support options below, including emergency helplines.